-For the year ended December 31, 2019, the Fund's effective advisory fee rate before expense reimbursements was 0.22%, and after expense reimbursements due to the expense limitation agreement described below was 0.03%.
-During the year ended December 31, 2019, NFA paid fees to the affiliated Subadviser, pursuant to the subadvisory agreement, in the amount of \$53,021.
+For the year ended December 31, 2019, the Fund's effective advisory fee rate before contractual fee waivers was 0.20%, and after contractual fee waivers was 0.10%.

-The Trust and NFA have entered into a written Expense Limitation Agreement that limits the Fund's operating expenses (excluding any interest, taxes, brokerage commissions and other costs incurred in connection with the purchase and sales of portfolio securities, acquired fund fees and expenses, short sale dividend expenses, Rule 12b-1 fees, fees paid pursuant to an Administrative Services Plan, excludable sub administration fees, other expenditures which are capitalized in accordance with U.S. GAAP, expenses incurred by the Fund in connection with any merger or reorganization, and other non-routine expenses not incurred in the ordinary course of the Fund's business) from exceeding 0.07% for all share classes until April 30, 2020.
+The Trust and NFA have entered into a written Expense Limitation Agreement that limits the Fund's operating expenses (excluding any interest, taxes, brokerage commissions and other costs incurred in connection with the purchase and sales of portfolio securities, acquired fund fees and expenses, short sale dividend expenses, Rule 12b-1 fees, fees paid pursuant to an Administrative Services Plan, excludable sub administration fees, other expenditures which are capitalized in accordance with U.S. GAAP, expenses incurred by the Fund in connection with any merger or reorganization, and other non-routine expenses not incurred in the ordinary course of the Fund's business) from exceeding 0.25% for all share classes until April 30, 2020.